BetaThis is a new service – your feedback will help us to improve it.

 Individualised Learner Record data

-The key data source used to identify the learners in scope for FE OBSM is the Individualised Learner Record (ILR) collection run by the Education and Skills Funding Agency (ESFA), which is based on data returns from FE education colleges and training providers, about learners in the system and the learning undertaken by each of them.
-More background information on the ILR is available here.
+The key data source used to identify the learners in scope for FEO is the Individualised Learner Record (ILR) collection run by the Education and Skills Funding Agency (ESFA), which is based on data returns from FE education colleges and training providers, about learners in the system and the learning undertaken by each of them.
+The data sources section of this methodology document provides more background information about the ILR.

 Other personal details fields have high completion rates although there is some use of defaults where information is not known and particular groups such as offender learners have information withheld.